olssonm/swish-php/README.md

 For `4xx`-error a `\Olssonm\Swish\Exceptions\ClientException` will be thrown, and for `5xx`-errors `\Olssonm\Swish\Exceptions\ServerException`.
 Both of these implements Guzzles `BadResponseException` which makes the request- and response-objects available if needed.

-## Callback
+## Callbacks

 Swish recommends to not use the `payments`-endpoint to get the status of a payment or refund (even if they themselves use it in some of their examples...), but instead use callbacks.

-This package includes a simple helper to retrieve a `Payment`, `Refund` pr `Payout` object from a callback that will contain all data from Swish:
+This package includes a simple helper to retrieve a `Payment`, `Refund` or `Payout` object from a callback that will contain all data from Swish:

 ```php
 use Olssonm\Swish\Callback;